singingwolfboy/flask-dance-twitter-sqla/README.rst

 create a `virtual environment`_ for this project, activate it, and install the dependencies listed in ``requirements.txt``.

+Also note that if you have trouble installing ``psycopg2``, it's OK to skip it.
+That dependency is only needed if you are using PostgreSQL for your database, and if you're running locally, then you can use SQLite instead, which is simpler.
+SQLite is also the default option, so you don't need to reconfigure anything.

 Step 3: Create the database
 ---------------------------
 Since we're storing OAuth data in the SQLAlchemy backend, we need to